 18 U.S.C. § 2425- Use of interstate facilities to transmit information about a minor

-The prostitution of children is prohibited by 18 U.S.C. § 1591.
+Child Sex Trafficking is prohibited by 18 U.S.C. § 1591.
 This statute makes it a federal offense to knowingly recruit, entice, harbor, transport, provide, obtain, or maintain a minor (defined as someone under 18 years of age) knowing or in reckless disregard of the fact that the victim is a minor and would be caused to engage in a commercial sex act.
 “Commercial sex act” is defined very broadly to include “any sex act, on account of which anything of value is given to or received by any person.”
 In other words, it is illegal both to offer and to obtain a child, and cause that child to engage in any kind of sexual activity in exchange for anything of value, whether it be money, goods, personal benefit, in-kind favors, or some other kind of benefit.
 Section 1591 also makes it a crime for individuals to participate in a business venture that obtains minors and causes them to engage in commercial sex acts.